Is Blogging Dead? Yea, Kind of…

 Posting a lot to get traffic

 Seth Godin made this type of blogging strategy famous.
-He originally used a free blogging platform called Type Pad but has since moved on to using WordPress.
-He has posted a 300 to 600 word blog post every single day for a decade.
+He initially used a free blogging platform called Type Pad but has since used WordPress.
+He has posted a 300 to 600-word blog post every single day for a decade.

-That’s a nice writing habit, but it’s not the secret to blogging success.
-He made the claim that is was this consistency that made his blog popular.
+That’s an excellent writing habit, but it’s not the secret to blogging success.
+He claimed that it was this consistency that made his blog famous.

-Maybe back in the early 2000’s when blogs were sill a fairly new thing, publishing a lot of content day after day made a difference.
-But in today’s landscape it’s a waste of time to publish just for publishing’s sake.
+Back in the early 2000s, when blogs were still relatively new, publishing a lot of content day after day made a difference.
+But in today’s landscape, publishing just for publishing’s sake is a waste of time.

-Instead, you need to focus on creating helpful, searchable content.
-Content that has some specific keyword focused so people are able to organically find your content.
+Instead, it would help if you focused on creating helpful, searchable content.
+Content with some specific keyword focus so people can organically find your content.
 Because that’s why you blog today.
 To get search engine traffic that you can convert into product sales or email signups.

 Just posting a lot of mediocre content will not help you get search traffic.
-Quality over volume is the reality for today.
+Quality over volume is the reality of today.

 Guest posting (with a caveat)

-That means you want to create guest blog posts for big players in your niche where you create for them a 2000 word+ blog post.
-A link from a trustworthy, content relevant website is much more valuable than a random link from a new blog.
+That means you want to create guest blog posts for big players in your niche where you make a 2000-word+ blog post for them.
+A link from a trustworthy, content-relevant website is much more valuable than a random link from a new blog.

-So guest posting does work, it’s just not a lazy man strategy anymore.
-You’ll need to put tremendous effort into finding, negotiating and creating a high quality piece of content for other websites.
+So, guest posting works, but it’s no longer a lazy man strategy.
+You’ll need to put tremendous effort into finding, negotiating, and creating high-quality content for other websites.

 Blogging about your personal life and thoughts